django-cms/djangocms-frontend/docs/source/tutorial/index.rst

 When working with components in djangocms-frontend, you can choose from different approaches depending on your needs.
-These range from using pre-built Bootstrap 5 components, over quick and simple methods to create your own custom components to more flexible but complex solutions.
+These range from using pre-built Bootstrap 5 components, over quick and simple methods to create your own custom frontend components to more flexible but complex solutions.
 We recommend staying with the simplest approach that gets the job done for your project.